-The fieldwork on Ballydangan South in 2016 for this report was funded by the Ballydangan Red Grouse Project through a project financed by The Heritage Council.
+The fieldwork on Ballydangan South in 2016 and 2017 for this report was funded by the Ballydangan Red Grouse Project through a project financed by The Heritage Council.
 Fieldwork for the survey at Ballydangan South in 2015, and Knock Bog in 2016, was undertaken as part of the Bord na Móna - BirdWatch Ireland Curlew Conservation Programme, funded by Bord na Móna.

-Assistance from David Scallan in planning and preparing fieldwork at Ballydangan South, as well as David Fallon and Mark McCorry (Bord na Móna) was very greatly appreciated.
+Mick O'Hehir undertook fieldwork in 2017, and assistance from David Scallan in planning and preparing fieldwork at Ballydangan South, as well as David Fallon and Mark McCorry (Bord na Móna) and Anita Donaghy (BirdWatch Ireland) was very greatly appreciated.
 On site help at Ballydangan South from Paddy Feehily and workers associated with the Red Grouse Project is also acknowledged, particularly the records and reports of Curlew sightings that would otherwise have gone un-recorded.